 Now, there’s nothing to say that the increase was mainly from that group, but 91% of millennials prefer shopping online compared to purchasing products in stores and 44% say their main reason for that is fast shipping and more product options.
 Direct-to-consumer brands often have some of the fastest shipping available for their products because they don’t need to go through a retailer or middleman.
 Right off the manufacturing floor, D2C businesses can package their products and ship them right away, saving consumers time and money.

 Here is a list of steps to help you develop your own direct-to-consumer brand:

 Before you develop your direct-to-consumer brand, it’s important to have a sound idea for the product you want to sell.
 A great place to start is to think about a problem or challenge that needs solving.
 For example, let’s say you notice that dog owners want to train their pets to go on walks without stopping so often.
-You could create a belt for dog owners that holds treats, toys, and more to assist them with their training.
+You could create a belt for dog owners to hold treats and toys to assist them with their training.
 You could also create a harness or leash that protects dogs if they stop suddenly during the walk.

 These products might help solve the dog owner’s challenge of training their dog while on walks, and either of them could be a good place to develop your D2C brand.
 But having a good idea that solves a consumer problem is only part of the development process.
 It’s also important that you’re passionate about the idea.
 Passion for your brand and product can help motivate you to develop your product and business every step of the way.
 It’s also likely that your customers may notice your passion, which can help increase their loyalty to your brand.